Adapting coherent-state superpositions in noisy channels: Minimizing decoherence in a single noisy channel

 Negative Wigner functions exclude Gaussian behavior of quantum states~\cite{filip2011,walschaers2021}.
 One of the prominent features of odd-parity CS states is the central negativity of their Wigner function.
 While central negativity is only a sufficient condition for quantum non-Gaussianity~\cite{walschaers2021}, its reduction can be used as a qualitative indicator of observability of the transmitted CS state above measurement and statistical noise~\cite{lejeannic2018,pan2023}.
 It also offers an experimental advantage as its measurement does not require a full state tomography~\cite{leibfried1996,bertet2002,laiho2010,kirchmair2013}.
 In optics, its value can be obtained directly as an expectation value of the photon number parity operator~\cite{banaszek1999} or computed from its photon number distribution~\cite{provaznik2020}.

 Central negativity (CN) of the Wigner function of the odd-parity CS state is readily obtained from the transformed Wigner function~\eqref{css-tf} as

-where the normalization factor reads ${ f_{\xi, -}^{-1} = \pi \sqrt{V_{X} V_{P}} \left(1 - \exp(- 2\abs{\xi}^{2}) \right) }$.
+where the normalization factor reads ${ m_{\xi, -}^{-1} = \pi \sqrt{V_{X} V_{P}} \left(1 - \exp(- 2\abs{\xi}^{2}) \right) }$.
 It will be negative iff

-This criterion can be generalized to include even-parity states at the cost of sufficiency.
-If the transformed Wigner function~\eqref{css-tf} of the transmitted CS state is to attain negative values anywhere, the channel must {necessarily} satisfy ${f_{X}^2 f_{P}^2 - \sigma_{X} \sigma_{P} > 0}$.
-In particular,
+This criterion can be straightforwardly generalized to include even-parity states.
+The transformed Wigner function~\eqref{css-tf} of the transmitted CS state, regardless of its parity, attains negative values if and only if the channel satisfies \eqref{neg-odd-if}.
+The necessary and sufficient condition

-This condition is both necessary and sufficient for the central negativity of odd-parity CS states.
-Alternatively the necessary condition, equivalent to \eqref{neg-con},

-precludes negativity anywhere within the Wigner function~\eqref{css-tf}.
-Both conditions are independent of the magnitude and parity of the transmitted CS state and depend only on the parameters of the channel.
-Both statements are proven and discussed within the supplementary material.
+depends only on the parameters of the channel.
+If not satisfied, negative areas in the transmitted CS state, regardless of its parity or magnitude, can not be preserved by the discussed Gaussian squeezing operations.
+The conditon \eqref{neg-con} is proven within the supplementary material.

 In the context of channels~\eqref{kernel-SL}, depicted in \figref{fig-simple}, the condition~\eqref{neg-con} provides a connection between the beam splitter transmittance $\eta$ and the symmetric variance $V$ of the thermal state.
 It establishes a region of feasible parameters of the lossy channel, independent of $\gamma_{t}$, bounded by